awhewell/sql-script-generator/README.md

 Ordinal | Ordinal number (1 based)
-SqlType | English description of the column type HasDefaultValue | True if the column has a default value IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
+SqlType | English description of the column type HasDefaultValue | True if the column has a default value RawDefaultValue | Default value as declared in column metadata LiteralDefaultValue | Cooked default value expressed as a literal IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
 IsIdentity | True if the column is the table's identity column